jarikoi/berkeleycourse/lab_9/Lab9_Working_With_Graphs.md

 5. Visually discover how the Avengers grew over time from 5 to 10 members, who was added to the team, and verify connectivity.

     We will assume the avengers started out with 'IRON MAN/TONY STARK' and 'THOR/DR. DONALD BLAK'.
 We will start out with a modification of the "Finding Teammates" query above.
 In the RETURN clause, we will add tony and donald so they show up in the results.
-We will first limit our results to 5.
+We will first limit our results to 5 members, so we will use LIMIT 3.
+We will re-run the query up to and including 10 members (LIMIT 8).
 The query below should be your first query:

   ```
   MATCH (tony:Hero {name:'IRON MAN/TONY STARK'}) -[e:APPEARED]-> (other) <-[f:APPEARED]- (donald:Hero {name:'THOR/DR. DONALD BLAK'})
   RETURN tony, donald, other
   ORDER BY e.w DESC, f.w DESC
-  LIMIT 5
+  LIMIT 3
   ```

-    Run this query with the LIMIT of 5.
+  Run this query with the LIMIT of 3 to return 5 members.

-    Edit and re-run this same query with a LIMIT of 6, 7, 8, 9, and 10.
+  Edit and re-run this same query with a LIMIT 4 (6 members), LIMIT 5 (7 members), LIMIT 6 (8 members), LIMIT 7 (9 members), LIMIT 8 (10 members).

-    Please provide each run of the query (6 total runs):
+  Please provide _each_ run of the query (6 total runs):
   The query, a list of member for this run, a statement as to whether or not the graph is fully connected, and the an image of the graph visualization